LK4D4/lk4d4.darth.io/content/posts/timers.md

 ## runtime.timerproc

 It's kinda hard to describe what's going on without source code, so this section will be in the form of commented Go code.
-Code is direct copy from `src/runtime/time.go` file with added comments.
+Code is a direct copy from the `src/runtime/time.go` file with added comments.
 ```
 // Add a timer to the heap and start or kick the timerproc if the new timer is